What is a GIS

 Webmapping

-As the Internet and the web have evolved, Geographic Information Systems (GIS) have become more and more accessible to the browser.
-Initially, they were simply publishing desktop GIS-generated data to an interactive map in a web browser, as was the case with ArcGIS online, the version of ArcGIS for publishing maps in web format.
+As the Internet and the web have evolved, Geographic Information Systems have become more and more accessible for the browser.
+Initially, they were simple publications of data generated by desktop GIS to an interactive map in a web browser, as was the case with ArcGIS online, the version of ArcGIS for publishing maps in web format.

-But tools such as Carto or Mapbox gave a boost to this type of maps, leading to the creation of absolutely spectacular map productions.
+But tools such as Carto or Mapbox gave a boost to this type of maps, creating absolutely spectacular map productions.

-There are also free software options such as Leaflet, a javascript library for creating maps that is behind many map plugins for WordPress, and that allows you to avoid the use of APIs.
+There are also free software options such as Leaflet, a javascript library for map creation that is behind many WordPress map plugins, and that allows you to avoid the use of APIs.

-We are living in a very interesting time in the constant appearance of cartographic tools for both web and mobile, in which it is advisable not to get lost, but which it is convenient to know.
+We are living in a very interesting time in the constant appearance of cartographic tools for both web and mobile, in which it is advisable not to get lost, but which it is worth knowing.

-If we focus on the WordPress world, we will mostly find plugins for the insertion of Google Maps within the publications created in this famous CMS.
-But if we look a little further, we will find real gems.
+If we focus on the WordPress world, we will mostly find plugins for the insertion of Google Maps maps within the publications created in this famous CMS.
+But if you look a little deeper, you’ll find real gems.
 Tools that allow you to do very interesting tasks, both to create interactive maps and to map interiors and to present data visualizations, since maps are still a part of visual analytics, very extensive, but in the end it is about presenting data with a cartographic character.

 My interest is to investigate precisely this relationship between the world of web cartography and WordPress, although I will not limit myself only to WordPress, sometimes I will investigate other areas.
-Also, I don’t want to limit myself to cartography, but I intend to investigate data visualization as well.
+I also do not want to limit myself to cartography, but I intend to investigate the visualization of data as well.

-My hope is that this is my blog to explore everything that is around this world both at the user level, as well as at the developer level, and learn.
+My encouragement is that this is my blog to explore everything around this world both at the user level, and at the developer level, and learn.
 In short, to learn.